 Suitable for Key Stage 1 and Key Stage 2

-Explore the different habitats where invertebrates might live and catch one in a bug pot to get a closer look.
+The children will explore the different habitats where invertebrates might live and will catch one in a bug pot to get a closer look.
+They will learn how to identify an invertebrate, to consider which environments are best suited and will develop an understanding of the importance of camouflage.

 Which season is best for this activity?